Toronto (City) v Ontario (Attorney General): Supreme Court of Canada

 On October 1, 2021, by a 5–4 majority, the Supreme Court of Canada held that Ontario was permitted to reduce the size of Toronto City Council during the 2018 municipal election.

+Majority opinion

 The majority opinion, written by Justices Richard Wagner and Russell Brown, confirmed the court's prior holdings that freedom of expression under the Charter has both positive and negative dimensions, and that positive claims may be recognised in "exceptional and narrow" circumstances.
+Negative obligations require the government to refrain from acting or doing something, while positive obligations require the government to act in a certain way.
 The court held that the city's freedom of expression claim was best characterised as positive, it then proceeded apply the legal framework for positive 2(b) claims identified in Baier v.
 Alberta and determined that the council cut did not meet the high bar necessary to establish a positive breach under section 2(b).